Macrometacorp/docs/docs/tutorials/range-search-tutorial.md

 ## 4. Create a Search View for the Inventory Collection

-Now that you have data in the `inventory` collection, it's time to enable high-performance search on various fields in the document store.
+Now that you have data in the `inventory` collection, it's time to enable high-performance search on various fields in the document collection.

 Create a search view named `inventory_view`.
 Follow the instructions in [Create a Fulltext Search View](../search-views/fulltext-search/tasks/create-search-views.md) to create the `inventory_view` search view.